biddy1618/udacity-mldevops-3-project-mlmodel-fastapi-heroku/README.md

 * Model training with parameters - `train_model`
     * Implement pipeline model rather than pure model - to do
 * Model evaluation - `evaluate_model`
-    * Performance testing with data slices - to do
 ### API creation

 Create